 Derbyshire Dales

 § This page gives an overview of the Derbyshire Dales local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Derbyshire Dales is a district of sweeping hills, limestone valleys, and charming market towns set largely within the Peak District National Park.
 Bakewell, famed for its pudding, sits at its heart, while Matlock and Ashbourne are lively gateways to riverside walks and heritage attractions.
 The dales of the River Dove, Wye, and Derwent create stunning natural scenery with trails like Dovedale and Monsal Dale attracting visitors year-round.
 Picturesque villages such as Wirksworth and Hathersage offer stone cottages, historic churches, and thriving artisan communities.
 With caves, caverns, and stately homes like Haddon Hall, the Derbyshire Dales captures the essence of rural English beauty.

-The administrative boundary of Derbyshire Dales can be viewed on OpenStreetMap: District Boundary of Derbyshire Dales.
+The administrative boundary of Derbyshire Dales can also be viewed on OpenStreetMap: District Boundary of Derbyshire Dales.

 Key Facts about Derbyshire Dales